SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/build-custom-property-pane-controls.md

 ## Create asynchronous dropdown property pane control

 The SharePoint Framework offers you a standard dropdown control that allows users to select a specific value.
 The dropdown control is built in a way that requires all its values to be known upfront.
-If you want to load the values dynamically or you're loading values asynchronously from an external service and you don't want to block the whole web part, building a custom dropdown control is a viable option.
+If you want to load the values dynamically or you're loading values asynchronously from an external service and you don't want to block the whole web part, building a custom dropdown control is an option.

 When creating a custom property pane control that uses React in the SharePoint Framework, the control consists of a class that registers the control with the web part, and a React component that renders the dropdown and manages its data.

-> [!NOTE]
-> In drop 6 of the SharePoint Framework, there is a bug in the Office UI Fabric React Dropdown component that causes the control built in this article to work incorrectly.
-A temporary workaround is to edit the **node_modules/\@microsoft/office-ui-fabric-react-bundle/dist/office-ui-fabric-react.bundle.js** file and change line **12027** from:
->
-> ```js
-> isDisabled: this.props.isDisabled !== undefined ? this.props.isDisabled : this.props.disabled
-> ```
->
-> to:
->
-> ```js
-> isDisabled: newProps.isDisabled !== undefined ? newProps.isDisabled : newProps.disabled
-> ```

 ### Add asynchronous dropdown property pane control React component